WhitehatLaksh/Smart-Stadiums/README.md

 - Web App Manifest + Service Worker for installable, offline-tolerant PWA behavior on Android and iOS
 - Google Fonts (IBM Plex Sans, IBM Plex Sans Condensed, IBM Plex Mono) loaded via CDN

-## Roadmap beyond this prototype

-- Swap the simulated signal layer for real turnstile/CCTV/IoT feeds
-- Move reasoning server-side with a real Claude API call (see architecture note above)
-- Add crowd-forecast module (predict density 15–30 min ahead, not just read it live)
-- Replace straight-line GPS routing with indoor pathing (stadium concourse graph) for turn-by-turn inside the venue, not just to the gate
-- Add speech-to-speech translation for volunteer-fan conversations
-- Wrap the PWA in Capacitor/React Native if a native App Store / Play Store listing is needed later
-- Human-in-the-loop approval flow for any safety-critical recommendation (gate closures, evacuations)